-While some of the above entail a membership or listing fee, others are completely free.
+While some of the above entails a membership or listing fee, others are completely free.

 As an organizer for MeetUps for two local networking groups (consisting of mainly solopreneurs), I have conducted a review of over 400 member listings.
 Here’s what I found:

-- About 40% provided only a first name – How does this help other members know who they are?
+- About 40 per cent provided only a first name – How does this help other members know who they are?

-- About 10 % do not provide a face-on picture – How will other members recognize them?
+- About 10 per cent do not provide a face-on picture – How will other members recognize them?

-- About 20% put no details about their business at all – This communicates they are not serious about their business or are just not organized.
+- About 20 per cent put no details about their business at all – This communicates they are not serious about their business or are just not organized.

 - Most did not state their business name – How would Google handle this?

-- A full 80% did not include a link to their website in the introduction details – How could other members support them if they cannot be found?
+- A full 80 per cent did not include a link to their website in the introduction details – How could other members support them if they cannot be found?